 A key mission of the Academy is to promote excellence in research for the benefit of persons with cerebral palsy and childhood-onset disabilities.
 One way in which the Academy promotes research is through the annual Research Grants.Historically, the AACPDM has partnered with the Pedal with Pete Foundation, the Center for Progress and the Cerebral Palsy Alliance Research Foundation to fund multiple grants, up to $25,000 USD each!
 Areas of research should focus on topics related to cerebral palsy.

 Research grant funding supports high-quality, clinical research projects/programs.
-The award may be used to fund planning for a project or to complete a small research project of high impact in any area relevant to the AACPDM.
-The successful applicant will have a commitment to and track record in childhood-onset disability research.
+The award may be used to fund planning for a project or to complete a small research project of high impact in any area relevant to the AACPDM’s mission.
+The successful applicant will have a solid track record in childhood-onset disability research.

-Any member of the AACPDM is eligible to apply.
-The PI on the grant must be an AACPDM member.
+The Principal Investigator on the grant must be an AACPDM member in good standing.
 Only one grant application per member will be considered in a given budget year.
-The budget limit is $25,000 USD.

 The AACPDM Development Grant provides financial assistance to like, newly formed organizations for the purpose of developing and presenting a high quality educational seminar targeted at increasing the early identification and treatment of individuals with childhood acquired disability.